vagh27/tileify.js/README.md

 ##dependencies
 - jQuery
-- php is needed for the imageWall support
+- php is needed for imageWall support

 ##browser support
 - everything is pretty much good to go save for anything below IE8 Compat.